1coderookie/KobraGoNeoInsights/docs/printserver.md

 If you want to create a time lapse video from your printing process, keep in mind that it's a pretty resource consuming task (CPU power, RAM and storage usage).
 So also here using a low resolution like 480p is adviseable, but might not fulfill your needs if you want high resolution videos.

 However, I also would like to mention or even recommend general IP cameras (WiFi/LAN) which you could use.
-Also here it doesn't have to be a cam for a hundret bucks - a cheap one will do the job just fine.
+Also here it doesn't have to be a cam for a hundred bucks - a cheap one will do the job just fine.
 They often already come with the option to create time lapse videos and store it onto a microSD card also.
 If you like to tinker a bit, maybe get yourself a cheap ESP32-CAM module.